Herbarium: Specimen preservation

 Commensurate with the need to identify the specimen, it is essential to include in a herbarium sheet as much of the plant as possible (e.g., roots, flowers, stems, leaves, seed, and fruit), or at least representative parts of them in the case of large specimens.
 To preserve their form and colour, plants collected in the field are carefully arranged and spread flat between thin sheets, known as flimsies (equivalent to sheets of newsprint), and dried, usually in a plant press, between blotters or absorbent paper.

-During the drying process the specimens are retained within their flimsies at all times to minimise damage, and only the thicker, absorbent drying sheets are replaced.
+During the drying process the specimens are retained within their flimsies at all times to minimize damage, and only the thicker, absorbent drying sheets are replaced.
 For some plants it may prove helpful to allow the fresh specimen to wilt slightly before being arranged for the press.
 An opportunity to check, rearrange and further lay out the specimen to best reveal the required features of the plant occurs when the damp absorbent sheets are changed during the drying/pressing process.

 The specimens, which are then mounted on sheets of stiff white paper, are labelled with all essential data, such as date and place found, description of the plant, altitude, and special habitat conditions.
 The sheet is then placed in a protective case.
 As a precaution against insect attack, the pressed plant is frozen or poisoned, and the case disinfected.

-Certain groups of plants are soft, bulky, or otherwise not amenable to drying and mounting on sheets.
+Certain groups of plants and fungi are soft, bulky, or otherwise not amenable to drying and mounting on sheets.
 For these plants, other methods of preparation and storage may be used.
 For example, conifer cones and palm fronds may be stored in labelled boxes.
 Representative flowers or fruits may be pickled in formaldehyde to preserve their three-dimensional structure.
-Small specimens, such as mosses and lichens, are often air-dried and packaged in small paper envelopes.
+Small specimens, such as saprophytic and plant parasitic microfungi, mosses and lichens, are often air-dried and packaged in small paper envelopes.

-No matter the method of preservation, detailed information on where and when the plant was collected, habitat, color (since it may fade over time), and the name of the collector is usually included.
+No matter the method of preservation, detailed information on where and when the plant and fungus was collected, habitat, color (since it may fade over time), and the name of the collector is usually included.

 The value of a herbarium is much enhanced by the possession of types, that is, the original specimens on which the study of a species was founded.
 Thus the herbarium at the British Museum, which is especially rich in the earlier collections made in the eighteenth and early nineteenth centuries, contains the types of many species founded by the earlier workers in botany.
 It is also rich in types of Australian plants from the collections of Sir Joseph Banks and Robert Brown, and contains in addition many valuable modern collections.
+The large herbaria have many exsiccata series included in their collections.